mikefarah/yq/pkg/yqlib/doc/operators/recursive-descent-glob.md

 ```

 ## match values and map keys form `...`
 The also includes map keys in the results set.
-This is particularly useful in YAML as unlike JSON, map keys can have their own styling, tags and use anchors and aliases.
+This is particularly useful in YAML as unlike JSON, map keys can have their own styling and tags and also use anchors and aliases.

 For instance to set the `style` of all nodes in a yaml doc, including the map keys: